Powerbomb: Release powerbomb

 A variation of the powerbomb where the opponent is lifted into the air and then dropped without being forced into a pin.

 Kevin Nash, Big Van Vader, Bubba Ray Dudley, Chris Benoit, Sycho Sid, Lita, Sara Del Rey, John Bradshaw Layfield and Sable use this move.
 Raquel Rodriguez uses a one-arm version of the move itself, calling it the Chingona/Texana Bomb.

-Rope-aided powerbomb

-The wrestler takes hold of an opponent, who is lying on the mat, by their legs.
-The opponent then grabs hold of one of the ropes with both hands as the wrestler pulls them backwards, lifting them off the mat.
-At this point the opponent releases their grip on the rope and is brought down to the mat.

-Corner sitout powerbomb
+Corner sit-out powerbomb

-The opponent begins sitting in the corner of the ring and facing outwards, while holding on to the ring ropes.
+Also called an Alley Oop, the opponent begins sitting in the corner of the ring and facing outwards, while holding on to the ring ropes.
 The wrestler takes hold of the opponent by the legs and pulls them upwards and backwards with a twist, falling into a sitting position as they do so.
 The move ends with the opponent's back on the ground and their legs over the shoulders of the wrestler, placing the opponent in a pinning predicament.

 Running powerbomb

 In this variation of the powerbomb, the wrestler runs before they releases the opponent.
 A wrestler may also sit down for a pinfall attempt.